deva666/Peko/README.md

 ### Why Flows?
 Requesting multiple permissions in a single go represents a data stream of `PermissionsResult` objects. `Flow` fits here perfectly.
 Each permission requested is either granted or denied, with `Flow` we can operate on each emitted result item and inspect it individually, that is check if it is Granted, Denied or Needs Rationale.
-Furthermore, `Flow` is now part of `Kotlin Coroutines library, so no new dependencies are added.
+Furthermore, Flows are async and require a coroutine to collect, and they are now part of Kotlin Coroutines library, so no new dependencies are added.

-Don't want to use `Flow` API and collect items?
+Don't want to use `Flow`?
 No problem, suspendable extension functions that collect for you are there.
 ```kotlin
 // just check all granted
 launch {